dhj03/stroams/backend/README.md

   * The number of messages that exist currently
   * The workspace's utilization, which is a ratio of the number of users who have joined at least one channel/DM to the current total number of users, as defined by this pseudocode: `num_users_who_have_joined_at_least_one_channel_or_dm / num_users`

-As UNSW is very interested in its users' engagement, the analytics must be **time-series data**.
+As we are very interested in our users' engagement, the analytics must be **time-series data**.
 This means every change to the above metrics (excluding `involvement_rate` and `utilization_rate`) must be timestamped, rather than just the most recent change.
 For users, the first data point should be 0 for all metrics at the time that their account was created.
 Similarly, for the workspace, the first data point should be 0 for all metrics at the time that the first user registers.

 For users, the number of channels and DMs that they have joined can increase and decrease over time, however the number of messages sent will only increase (the removal of messages does not affect it).